 With divorce costs and solicitors charges the first thing to know is that there are normally three possible legal issues involved in a divorce:-

 (1) The divorce itself.
 It is obtaining the divorce – and, more particularly, the decree absolute – which enables both parties to remarry if they wish.
 This part is simply what brings the marriage to an end.
 The cost of divorce in this narrow sense is usually quite modest.
-It is legally distinct from the two following issues.
+It begins with issuing a divorce petition and it ends with decree absolute.
+Decree absolute dissolves the marriage.
+This narrow part of the divorce process is legally distinct from the two following issues.

-(2) Issues involving the matrimonial property – basically, deciding who gets what and whether any maintenance will be paid etc. This is the part about resolving the financial issues arising from the marriage.
+(2) Issues involving the matrimonial property – basically, deciding who gets what, whether any maintenance will be paid, whether there should be a pension sharing order, what happens to the former matrimonial home etc. This is the part about resolving the financial issues arising from the marriage.

 (3) Issues involving children – access, contact, residence, maintenance etc.